 It’s typical that teachers will need to put down a deposit equal to one month’s rent in order to secure their accommodation with the landlord.

 In most cases, you will pay your monthly rent in cash (Thai baht) directly to the landlord.

 We ask that you don’t sign a contract with a forethought of breaking it, but we understand that life sometimes gets in the way.
 If you have an emergency and need to return home, the school and Teach English: ESL will be supportive of your decision provided it is reasonable.

 How will I get paid?

-You’ll have help setting up a local Thai bank account with an ATM card, and your monthly checks will be directly deposited.
+In most cases, you’ll have help setting up a local Thai bank account with an ATM card, and your monthly checks will be directly deposited.
 Some schools pay in cash.

 Is it easy to send money home from Thailand?

 Yes.
 Almost any bank can exchange your Thai baht into your native currency, and Western Unions are available almost everywhere to send money home.
 Many teachers send money home to pay student loans and other bills while they’re working in Thailand, and it’s relatively hassle free.

 Should I bring a gift for my co-teachers?